nvmax/FluxComfyDiscordbot/readme.md

  -  GPU: NVIDIA RTX 3090 or 4090
  - While lower specifications may work, you might experience slower performance or limitations in image size and quality.
 If you have lower-end hardware: - You may need to adjust settings in ComfyUI to work with lower memory GPUs. - Check the [ComfyUI documentation](https://github.com/comfyanonymous/ComfyUI) for optimizations for lower-end hardware.

+ ### UPDATE: Now supports lower Vram GPUS thanks to FluxFusion.
+   - 6,8,10,12-16, 24 all supported, use Setup tool and select the checkpoint for the size of your VRAM.

 ### Common Issues
 1.  **Bot Not Responding** - Ensure the bot is online and has proper permissions in your Discord server. - Check if you're using the command in an allowed channel.
 2.  **Slow Image Generation** - This could be due to high server load or limited hardware resources. - Be patient, or try again at a less busy time.
-3.  **Error Messages** - If you see specific error messages, try restarting the bot. - Check the bot's console output for more detailed error information.
+3.  **Error Messages** - If you see specific error messages, try restarting the bot. - Check the bot's console output for more detailed error information, you may also join discord and ask for help.
 4.  **Installation Problems** - Ensure you have Python 3.x installed correctly. - Verify that all dependencies are installed using `pip install -r requirements.txt`.
 5.  **GPU Not Detected** - Make sure you have the latest NVIDIA drivers installed. - Confirm that your GPU is CUDA-compatible and properly recognized by your system.
 6.  **Out of Memory Errors** - Try generating smaller images or using fewer LoRAs. - Close other resource-intensive applications on your system.

 ### Still Having Trouble?
 If you're still experiencing issues:
-- Double-check all configuration settings in `.env`.
+- Double-check all configuration settings by running the Setup.py.
-- Ensure all required JSON files (`flux3.json`, `ratios.json`, `lora.json`) are present and correctly formatted.
 - Consult the ComfyUI documentation for advanced troubleshooting specific to the image generation backend.
-		- There are options to use lowvram for comfyui this may allow it to work on 4070's 4060's and AMD GPUs with less that 24GB of VRam.
+		- There are options to use lowvram for comfyui this may allow it to work on 4070's 4060's and AMD GPUs with less that 24GB of VRam, even if you are running fluxfusion checkpoints.

 Remember, running AI image generation can be resource-intensive.
 If you're consistently having issues, you might need to consider upgrading your hardware or optimizing your setup.
 For further assistance, don't hesitate to reach out.